isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

   - title: Finance
     content:  |
-      Enterprises in the finance sector are to comply to measures stipulated in this [document](/images/guides/massmrrequirements2.pdf){:target="_blank"} [last updated on 15 June 20].
+      Enterprises in the finance sector are to comply to measures stipulated in this [document](/images/guides/massmrrequirements2.pdf){:target="_blank"} [last updated on 15 June 2020].
 You can also refer to the Monetary Authority of Singapore [website](https://www.mas.gov.sg/news){:target="_blank"}.

   - title: Funeral events
     content:  |
       Enterprises in the funeral sector are to comply to measures stipulated in this [document](/images/guides/SMM_FuneralServices.pdf){:target="_blank"} [last updated 21 April 2021].

-  - title: F&B retail
+  - title: F&B and retail
     content:  |
       - F&B establishments are to comply to measures stipulated in this [document](/images/guides/FBestablishments30Jan.pdf){:target="_blank"}[last updated on 30 January 2021].<br>